You can whitewash bare, finished, or stained wood. So. how to do it?

 - You can also mix chalk paint with masonry lime and salt.

 - Mix equal parts of chalk and masonry lime and dilute with water.

 3. Apply The Whitewash

-Traditionally, only white paints were used to achieve that whitewashed rustic appearance on wood.
-However, colors like grey, ash, off-white, cream, vanilla, and eggshell are frequently used to whitewash wood.
+Traditionally, only white paints were used to achieve a whitewashed rustic appearance on wood.
+However, you can also use colors like grey, ash, off-white, cream, vanilla, and eggshell.

-You should know that bright paints like orange, blue, green, and yellow can never produce a whitewashed appearance regardless of how well you dilute the paint.
-Also, oil-based paints should never be used to whitewash stained or bare wood because oil-based paints contain oil and will never give that dull rustic look.
+However, bright paints like blue, green, or yellow can never produce a whitewashed appearance, regardless of how well you dilute the paint.
+Also, you must avoid using oil-based paints because they have lots of oily deposits and won’t give a dull rustic look.